 As a developer, Jamboree is the trifecta you’re looking for – affinity for ending homelessness, affiliation to cities and counties, and an advocate for conversions using the latest funding sources.
 To address your community’s homelessness crisis, you need a developer that knows how to convert motels into Permanent Supportive Housing efficiently, effectively, and in a timely manner.

 Do you represent a community service organization in California?
 Are you interested in seeing a local motel converted into Permanent Supportive Housing for homeless individuals and families?
-Contact Roger Kinoshita, Jamboree's Senior Director of Business Development, at 949-214-2345 or email@example.com.
+Contact Roger Kinoshita, Jamboree's Vice President of Real Estate Acquisitions, at 949-214-2345 or email@example.com.

 Jamboree’s growing portfolio of motel conversions include: